ChristinaBrenia/regex-tutorial/Develop/gist-template.md

 ## Author

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)

+My name is Christina Brenia and I am exploring Javascript, Node.js, Database, CSS, HTML and other web development languages and techniques.

+My Github profile can be found here: https://github.com/ChristinaBrenia?tab=repositories